 - Freezing - Allow the banana bread to fully cool then wrap tightly in plastic wrap and place in a zip-top bag.
 It can be frozen for 3-4 months.
 Allow to thaw at room temperature before enjoying.
 You can also use the same method to freeze half a loaf or even just a slice of banana bread.

 Like this recipe?
 Sign up for my e-mail list so you get a weekly e-mail with new recipes from the week as well as occasional ‘bonus’ content not found on the blog!
-E-mail link sign up!
+AND receive a copy of my FREE MINI EBOOK!
+E-mail list sign up!

 Those ads on the page?
 A portion of all ad revenue is being donated to Warrior Dog Rescue.
 A MN-based dog rescue that I foster and volunteer with.